Mike-Huntress/Internship2020/README.txt

         Download the community version.

-        -Once you've done this, open an existing project from the directory where we cloned the porject code.
+        -Once you've done this, open an existing project from the directory where we cloned the project code.
         -Now we need to tell it to run the python interpreter out of the virtual environemnt we created in step 3:
-          -Go to Preferences -> Project -> Project Interpreter -Select the * button, click "add local", and then in the directory menu that appears select the directory path the terminal/command line returned to you in step 3, e.g. /Users/michaelhuntress/.local/share/virtualenvs/BWInternship2020-qGgbmmCS/bin/activate
+          -Go to Preferences -> Project -> Project Interpreter -Select the settings button
+          -Click "add" and select the System Interpreter option in the right panel -Then in the directory menu that appears select the directory path the terminal/command line returned to you in step 3, e.g.
+            /Users/michaelhuntress/.local/share/virtualenvs/BWInternship2020-qGgbmmCS/bin/activate

         - You can check this is working by running any script in pyCharm.
 At the top of the pyCharm terminal will show the interpreter and the file run.
 E.g.: